Cfoulcard/Android-Sensor-Engine/README.md

 ## Future Plans
 There's a world of features I'd like to implement into this app over time.
 Here's a couple:
-- Make a leveler and determine balance
+- Add elevation
 - Provide analogies to help explain readings
-- Background notifications
+- Service side notifications
 - Custom notification sound alerts
 - A list of all currently available sensors on a device
-- Smooth animations
+- Smooth animations and a more "vibrantly" lively experience
 - Localize throughout the world

 ## Beta
 This app is currently in Beta for testing/feedback.
-During this phase I'll also add language support along with optimization.
+During this phase I'll also add language support along with various optimization.

 ## Other info
-This project is built using Java, Kotlin, and XML
+This project is built using Java, Kotlin, and XML.
+Designs were made/modified in Affinity Designer.